-We tested the new app experience with several users familiar with Door Dash and delivery apps.
+We tested the new app experience with six users familiar with Door Dash and delivery apps.
 Our research goals were to gauge user understanding of the Dream to Table concept as presented in the app experience, and to address any unwanted friction points we may have introduced into the ordering process.

 A majority of users understood the concept through the combination of informational alerts and new design elements (e.g. banners, icons).
 A few expressed interest to learn even more about the competing chefs.
 In an effort not to clutter the app, we will rely on the marketing through various social media channels to support and tell the story and create awareness for users.